psmak3/psmak3.github.io/_posts/personal/2019-02-04-personal-snowday.md

 It is sort of funny that here in Seattle the slightest touch of snow makes the city shut down.
-Some of this is due to lack of tools to clear the roads, deice the sidewalks, etc. It snows only 1-3 a year here so tehre is no need for a lot of plows.
+Some of this is due to lack of tools to clear the roads, deice the sidewalks, etc. It snows only 1-3 a year here so there is no need for a lot of plows.
 Some of it is due to the hills; Seattle is very hilly, so you can imagine ice can really make things dangerous.
 And some of it is because people here can be pussies.